UTS-eResearch/data_directory_cataloger/README.md

     $ ./ddc.py -h

-Run the program on a single "top level" directory to find and parse the README.yaml files in the immediate sub-directories of that directory.
-For example our `/shared/opt` directory contains a dozen sub-directories containing scientific software, and each of those directories contain a README.yaml file.
+Run the program on a single "top level" directory to find and parse the README.yaml files in the immediate subdirectories of that directory.
+For example our `/shared/opt` directory contains a dozen subdirectories containing scientific software, and each of those directories contain a README.yaml file.

     $ ./ddc.py /shared/opt